martijnvwezel/muino-email-management/README.md

 ```

 ## Developing
-Be aware that you need a MongDB, and Redis version running.
+Be aware that you need a MongDB running.
 ``` bash
 cd muino-smarthome-api/
 npm run start # This command build the frontend and start the backend